simoninireland/epydemic/doc/adddelete.rst

 The canonical work on addition-deletion networks is due to :ref:`Moore, Ghosal, and Newman
 <MGN06>`, which also showed that the process is very complex in its most general case.
-Specific solutions are solvable, however: most notably,
+Specific solutions are solvable, however: most notably, in the case where newly-added nodes are connected to a fixed number of neighbours selected randomly.
+(There are more cases of interest that will be defined in future versions of this class.)

 Parameters